Israel–Lebanon relations: Cedar Revolution

 Since the beginning of the Cedar Revolution, hopes had increased of an Israel-Lebanon peace treaty.
-In a May 2005 Newsweek interview Saad Hariri said "We would like to have peace with Israel.
+In a May 2005 Newsweek interview, Saad Hariri said "We would like to have peace with Israel.
 We don't want wars.
-We hope that the peace process moves ahead with us, with the Syrians, with all the Arab countries," but he added that Lebanon would not sign a separate peace treaty as Jordan and Egypt have done.
+We hope that the peace process moves ahead with us, with the Syrians, with all the Arab countries", but he added that Lebanon would not sign a separate peace treaty as Jordan and Egypt have done.
 Other Lebanese leaders draw an even harder line.

 2006 Lebanon War

-Lebanese Prime Minister Fouad Siniora said in August 2006 that Lebanon would be the "last Arab country to make peace with Israel" because of the large number of civilians that were killed in the 2006 Lebanon War.
-Hassan Nasrallah, the leader of Hezbollah, proclaimed "Death to Israel" and promises the "liberation" of Jerusalem.
+Lebanese Prime Minister Fouad Siniora said in August 2006 that Lebanon would be the "last Arab country to make peace with Israel" because of the large number of civilians who were killed in the 2006 Lebanon War.
+Hassan Nasrallah, the leader of Hezbollah, proclaimed "Death to Israel" and promised the "liberation" of Jerusalem.

-It was uncovered in the cache of diplomatic cables released by Wikileaks that in 2008, Lebanese Defense Minister had sent messages to Israel via the United States stating the Lebanese Army would refrain from getting involved in a future conflict between Israel and Hezbollah and that the army, as quoted in the cables "will move to pre-position food, money, and water with these units so they can stay on their bases when Israel comes for Hezbollah — discreetly, Murr added."
+It was uncovered in the cache of diplomatic cables released by WikiLeaks that, in 2008, Lebanese Defense Minister had sent messages to Israel via the United States stating the Lebanese Army would refrain from getting involved in a future conflict between Israel and Hezbollah and that the army, as quoted in the cables "will move to pre-position food, money, and water with these units so they can stay on their bases when Israel comes for Hezbollah — discreetly, Murr added."
 Additionally, he advised Israel to ensure not to "bomb bridges and infrastructure in the Christian areas."
 According to former U.S. Ambassador to Lebanon Michele Sison, the dispatcher of the cable, "Murr offered some ideas aimed at avoiding turning the Christian population against Israel when the next war with Hezbollah occurs...
 Murr also outlined his orders to the Lebanese Army when/if Israel invades to counter Hezbollah."